 (a) All Applications licensed to Client pursuant hereto are free of any claim that such Application infringes a registered proprietary right of a third party.

-(b) Subject to the provisions of Section 14 (Limitation of Liability), during the applicable Subscription Term, Vendor will defend and indemnify Client against a third party claim that an Application licensed pursuant hereto infringes a registered proprietary right, provided (i) Client promptly notifies Vendor in writing after the claim is asserted and provides Vendor with all pleadings, evidence and other documents in Client’s possession or control relating to such claim, (ii) Vendor has sole control of the defense and settlement negotiations and the unilateral right to settle such claim on terms satisfactory to Vendor as long as no liability is admitted on behalf of Client, and (iii) Client provides Vendor with reasonable assistance, information and authority necessary for Vendor to perform its obligations and exercise its rights under this Section.
+(b) Subject to the provisions of Section 14 (Limitation of Liability), during the applicable Subscription Term, Vendor will defend and indemnify Client against a third party claim that an Application licensed pursuant hereto infringes an Intellectual Property Right, provided (i) Client promptly notifies Vendor in writing after the claim is asserted and provides Vendor with all pleadings, evidence and other documents in Client’s possession or control relating to such claim, (ii) Vendor has sole control of the defense and settlement negotiations and the unilateral right to settle such claim on terms satisfactory to Vendor as long as no liability is admitted on behalf of Client, and (iii) Client provides Vendor with reasonable assistance, information and authority necessary for Vendor to perform its obligations and exercise its rights under this Section.
 Included in the foregoing, Vendor’s obligations are deemed to be satisfied if Vendor, at its option (i) obtains a license for Client to continue to use the infringing Application, (ii) replaces or modifies the infringing Application with a functionally similar application that is non-infringing, or (iii) refunds the most recent Annual Subscription Fee paid by Client to Vendor for such infringing Application, and accordingly, these Services Terms will automatically terminate.

 (c) Vendor has no liability under this Section for infringements or alleged infringements resulting from (i) the combination by Client of any Licensed Material with any other product not supplied by Vendor, (ii) the use of Licensed Materials in a manner for which they were not programmed or designed, or (iii) modifications made to Licensed Materials by any Person other than Vendor.